-- H. Registration to receive notice by mail. - General.
+- H. Registration to receive notice by mail. - 1.
+General.
 Any neighborhood organization, public utility company, railroad or any other person may register with the city clerk to receive written notice of all applications for development approval. - 2.
 Requirements for eligibility.
-To be eligible for registration, the requesting party must provide the city clerk information in the form required to ensure notification can be made.

-- I. Deferral of review of application. - Submission of request.
-An applicant may request that consideration of an application at public hearing be deferred by submitting a written request for deferral to the community development director. - 2.
-Community development director review.
-The community development director will consider deferral requests of less than 30 days, and grant the requests for good cause. - 3.
+To be eligible for registration, the requesting party must provide the city clerk information in the form required to ensure notification can be made. - I. Deferral of review of application. - 1.
+Submission of request.
+An applicant may request that consideration of an application at public hearing be deferred by submitting a written request for deferral to the zoning administrator. - 2.
+Zoning administrator review.
+The zoning administrator will consider deferral requests of less than 30 days, and grant the requests for good cause. - 3.
 Decision-making or advisory body review.
 The decision-making or advisory body reviewing the application will consider deferral requests of more than 30 days, or beyond the next regularly scheduled meeting of such body, and will grant the requests for good cause. - J. Withdrawal of application. - 1.
 Submission of application.
-Any request for withdrawal of an application will be submitted in writing to the community development director. - Prior to notice of public hearing.
-The community development director will approve a request for withdrawal of an application if it has been submitted prior to the time of a public hearing or decision on the application. - K. Review of applications by decision-making bodies. - 1.
+Any request for withdrawal of an application will be submitted in writing to the zoning administrator.

+- 2. Prior to notice of public hearing.
+The zoning administrator will approve a request for withdrawal of an application if it has been submitted prior to the time of a public hearing or decision on the application. - K. Review of applications by decision-making bodies. - 1.
 Text amendments and zoning map amendments. - a.
 Review and recommendation by planning commission.
 After submission of an application for a text amendment or zoning map amendment, the planning commission will conduct a public hearing on the application.
 After the close of the public hearing, the planning commission will make a recommendation to the city commission recommending either to approve, approve with conditions, or disapprove the application. - b.
-Review and action by city commission. - i.
-After receipt of the recommendation from the planning commission, the city commission will conduct a public hearing on the application.
+Review and action by city commission. - After receipt of the recommendation from the planning commission, the city commission will conduct a public hearing on the application.
 After the close of the public hearing, the city commission will approve, approve with conditions, or disapprove the application based on the relevant review standards. - ii.
-If a valid protest petition is filed against a proposed amendment to the zoning map according to MCLA § 125.584(5), as amended, the approval request will not be approved except by a favorable vote of two-thirds of the city commission membership. - c.
+If a valid protest petition is filed against a proposed amendment to the zoning map according to MCLA § 125.584(5), as amended, the approval reguest will not be approved except by a favorable vote of two-thirds of the city commission membership. - c.
 Notice of adoption.
-Notice of the adoption of an amendment to the text of this chapter or the zoning map will be published in a newspaper of general circulation within 15 days after the date of adoption according to MCLA § 125.584(7), as amended. - Special use permit.
+Notice of the adoption of an amendment to the text of this chapter or the zoning map will be published in a newspaper of general circulation within 15 days after the date of adoption according to MCLA § 125.584(7), as amended. - 2.
+Special use permit.
 After submission of an application for a special use permit, the planning commission will conduct a public hearing on the application.
-After the close of the public hearing, the planning commission will either approve, approve with conditions, or disapprove the application based on the relevant review standards.
+After the close of the public hearing, the planning commission will either approve, approve with conditions, or disapprove the application based on the relevant review standards. - 3.
+Variance.
+After submission of an application for a variance, the zoning board of appeals will conduct a public hearing on the application.
+After the close of the public hearing, the zoning board of appeals will either approve, approve with conditions, or disapprove the application based on the relevant review standards. - L. Notification of decision.
+Notification of a decision on an application will be provided by the zoning administrator to the applicant within 14 days after the decision.
+A copy of the decision will also be made available to the public at the offices of the zoning administrator, during normal business hours.